 Forever or a Day is a gentle yet profound picturebook of few words in which we are invited to mull over the concept of time from the perspective of a child.

 Every aspect of the book is carefully executed.
 The figures in the beautiful illustrations are so unusual that you stop to pore over them.
-They are all interesting shapes and sizes and every skin colour possible is represented.
+They are all interesting shapes and sizes, and every skin colour possible is represented.
 The landscapes are equally captivating; on one page I was reminded of the forests of Moominland.
 The deliberate use of various fonts to represent voices also affects the way we read and understand the text.
-The end papers with the phases of the moon are beautifully crafted, while symbols and images are repeated over several pages weaving the story together with modes of transport in time and space.
+The endpapers with the phases of the moon are beautifully crafted.
+At the same time, symbols and images are repeated over several pages weaving the story together with modes of transport in time and space.

-This is the sort of picture book you cannot flick through.
-Readers needs to commit to it and give it their full attention.
+This is the sort of picturebook you cannot flick through.
+Readers need to commit to it and give it their full attention.
 But if you do, you will be richly rewarded.
-As a result it is very much a UKS2 text and pupils will need to be familiar with the conventions of a picture book to gain the most from a close reading.
+As a result, it is very much suited to older juniors, and pupils will need to be familiar with the conventions of a picturebook to gain the most from close reading.
 There is, for example, one page which I found particularly arresting.
-I could not turn the page as I wanted to literally stay in the moment.
+I could not turn the page as I wanted to stay in the moment.
 It would be interesting to read aloud and consider how the writer achieved this.

 The poetic text could also be a rich springboard for Philosophy for Children discussions and writing poetry as it ends with a reflection on mortality and love—Carpe diem.